Last edit: Aug 2015

 Between 2002-2004 I worked for Zed developing mobile phone and internet entertainment, film animation and video game production as well as content delivery and billing technology for operators, so that they could sell ringtones, wallpapers and other content for mobile phone users at that time.
 This was the golden era of SMS and WAP.
 They had chosen Java, which was disgusting to me, and at this time I stopped programming production code.
 I worked on test automation tools while working with the R&D management and business people.
 In Zed we also first tried Scrum and XP in 2001.
 The work - or actually the business people - at Zed were really “dynamic”.
 We had around 20 big telco operators around the world (from US, UK, Holland, Italy, Germany to Philippines) as our customers, and the business people & senior mgmt couldn’t just manage the chaos and complexity.
 The priorities changed many times during the week, and the R&D was feeling sick.
 I recall searching the web (using Altavista) for “software development in chaotic environment”, and the first result was controlchaos.com.
 We tried to seek for Scrum and Agile coaches, but couldn’t find a single one in Europe, so we started with just based on Ken’s ideas and writings.
 However, we got many benefits from Scrum, the biggest being clarity on priorities and focus.
 Then, at 2004, a Spanish company called LaNetro bought whole Zed, the R&D centre in Finland was shut down, and I went back to Nokia Networks.

-After Zed, at 2004 I went to Nokia Networks to help with Agile and Lean development.
+After Zed, at 2004 I went to Nokia Networks to help with flexible R&D initiative that studied different ways to improve Nokia Networks' ability to better respond to changes.
 Here I first met with Bas and Craig.
 We also worked occasionally with Ken Schwaber, Michael Feathers, Diana Larsen, Esther Derby, Rachel Davies, Jutta Eckstein, (big) Dave Thomas, Ralph Stacey, Dave Snowden, Mike Cohn, Roman Pichler and many other consultants.
 Craig was however the lead consultant working there full-time, while the others mainly did workshops and trainings.
 In the beginning, I worked in the Nokia Network OSS systems, but quickly moved to the legendary "Flexible Company" team where Bas and Craig was already.
 This was located within centralized organization of Nokia Networks, so we served all different product lines.
-At this time, I also started to go to Agile, XP and Scrum conferences regularly.
-So often, that I stopped going to Agile conferences at 2008.
+At this time, I also started to go to agile, XP and Scrum conferences regularly.
+So often, that I stopped going to agile conferences at 2008.

-At Nokia I also got to know Reaktor, and hired their consultants.
+At Nokia I also got to know Reaktor, and hired their people.
 I had Lasse Koskela from Reaktor developing the very first release of Robot Framework, that I started in 2005 together with Pekka Klärck and Juha Rantanen.
-Later I also hired Jukka Lindström and other coaches from Reaktor, to help us with Agile software development.
+Later I also hired Jukka Lindström and other coaches from Reaktor, to help us with agile software development.